June 26, 1874 – September 21, 1890

 ***This was the German Evangelical-Lutheran Orphan Home Association of Northern Illinois

 Anna was Lillie’s paternal Uncle Gustav’s oldest child and Minnie was her paternal Aunt Minnie’s only daughter.
 Lillie and Anna died in the initial crash, but Minnie, who suffered truly appalling injuries, died the next day at home.

-It must have been absolutely horrific for the family to lose the older girls and then sit helplessly beside the grievously-wounded Anna’s bedside.
+It must have been absolutely horrific for the family to lose the older girls and then sit helplessly beside the grievously-wounded Minnie’s bedside.
 The wreck was such a disaster, it was written up in papers across the country.

 I haven’t been able to find the final inquest results but the now-defunct Chicago Inter Ocean’s coverage from the September 23, 1890 (the day after the event) seems the least sensational and most fact-based of the clippings I’ve located (even though it gets the names and ages of several of the victims wrong).
 Caution before reading the clipping: the descriptions of the injuries are gruesome.